pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

   documentation.

-Sphinx groups the documentation of attributes, properties, methods, class methods and static methods and sorts them alphabetically inside each group.
+Sphinx groups the documentation of attributes, properties, methods, class methods and static methods and sorts them according to the configuration.

 .. rubric:: Example class documentation